ubiquity/ubiquibot/README.md

 At this point the `.env` files auto-fill the empty fields (`PRIVATE_KEY` and `APP_ID`) if it is not previously filled.
 Now you can make changes to the repository on GitHub (e.g. add a bounty) and the bot should react.

+7. After adding the bot (as a installed app) to your github you will need to restart the aforemention yarn start:watch so CTRL-C to stop the node daemon and `yarn start:watch` again

 You can, for example:

 1. Create a new issue
 2. Add a time label, ex: `Time: <1 Day`
-3. Add a priority label, ex: `Priority: 0 (Normal)`
+3. Add a priority label, ex: `Priority: 1 (Normal)`
-4. At this point the bot should add a price label, you should see event logs in one of your opened terminals
+4. the bot should add a price label, you should see event logs in your opened bot terminals

 ## How it works

-Bounty bot is built using the [probot](https://probot.github.io/) framework so initially the bot is a github app.
+UbiquityBot is built using the [probot](https://probot.github.io/) framework so in fact the bot is a github app.
 But thanks to the [probot/adapter-github-actions](https://github.com/probot/adapter-github-actions) you can also use the bot as a github action.

-You can use the bounty bot as a [github app](https://github.com/marketplace/ubiquibot).
+UbiquityBot it's also available as a [Github app](https://github.com/marketplace/ubiquibot) on the Githut Marketplace.

 When using as a github app the flow is the following:

-1. Bounty bot is added to a repository as a github app
+1. UbiquityBot is added to a repository as a github app
 2. You run the bot "backend" (for example on your local machine)
 3. Some event happens in a repository and the bot should react somehow (for example: on adding a time label to an issue the bot should add a price label)
 4. Event details are sent to your deployed bot instance (to a webhook URL that was set in github app's settings)